ant443/Task-reminder/README.md

 # Project: task-reminder

 ## Description
-A Python script that reads tasks from two files, one containing tasks by weekday, the other containing tasks by date.
+A Python3 script that reads tasks from two files, one containing tasks by weekday, the other containing tasks by date.
 When run, it prints your weeks tasks to a new file and updates dated task's date based on the frequency you gave the task.

 ## Motivation
 This saves me from having to remember tasks I need to do regularly.